 Prior to the acquisition, Renovacor had outstanding 3,500,000 warrants ("Private Warrants") which were issued simultaneously with the closing of the Renovacor Initial Public Offering ("IPO"), pursuant to a private placement transaction.
 Each Private Warrant was exercisable to purchase one share of Renovacor's common stock at an exercise price of \$11.50.
 The Private Warrants are identical to the Public Warrants except that the Private Warrants (i) will be exercisable for cash (even if a registration statement covering the shares of common stock issuable upon exercise of such warrants is not effective) or on a cashless basis, at the holder's option, and (ii) will not be non-redeemable by the Company, in each case, so long as they are held by the initial purchasers or their permitted transferees.
-If the Private Warrants are held by someone other than the initial purchasers or their permitted transferees, the Private Warrants.
+If the Private Warrants are held by someone other than the initial purchasers or their permitted transferees, the Private Warrants will be redeemable by the Company and exercisable by such holders on the same basis as the Public Warrants.
 The Private Warrants purchased by Chardan Capital Markets will not be exercisable more than five years from the effective date of the Renovacor IPO, in accordance with FINRA Rule 5110(f)(2)(G)(i), as long as Chardan Capital Markets or any of its related persons beneficially own these Private Warrants.